pradnyoday/Learning-App/README.md

 ### This is the repository for Hackccelerate Hackathon for problem statement 'Learning App' by team New_Year

+#### The project provides a unique way for students to gain knowledge by interacting with their fellow students.
+The students can interact with other students' posts, help students in solving any problems or ask questions.
+Teachers can monitor the forum and can answer students' questions and can even create knowledge sharing posts.
+Parents can monitor the child's progress by viewing attendance, marks and other student's activities.
+To sum it all up, the project provides a common ground for students, teachers and parents to coherently make equal contributions in the progress of the student.

  ## Video Link
  [Please refer to this YouTube link](https://youtu.be/-xZzE0P3Go0)